 - Antonia Jackson, Headteacher

-Any students who may be nervous about dogs will be informed of his whereabouts and, over time, we hope to encourage them to start to build a relationship with him.
-Students will never be forced to spend time with our dog or our goats, but we hope we could work with them to alleviate any anxieties they may have.
+Any pupils who may be nervous about dogs will be informed of his whereabouts and, over time, we hope to encourage them to start to build a relationship with him.
+Pupils will never be forced to spend time with our dog or our goats, but we hope we could work with them to alleviate any anxieties they may have.